marcelomagario/marcelomagario/README.md

 - 🔭 My next challenge is to learn Django.
 - 🎓 TAFE Queensland - Diploma in IT, Australia (in progress)
 - 🎓 Faculdade de Tecnologia de São Paulo - Processamento de Dados FATEC-SP, Brazil (Completed) ✅
-- 🌏 Dual citzenship: Brazilian and Australian.
-I've been living in Australia for over 10 years.
+- 🌏 I've been living in Australia for over 10 years and I've got a Australian Citzenship.
-- 🏄 If I'm not with the Pycharm, I'm with my surfboard.
+- 🏄 If I'm not writting on Pycharm, I'm riding on my surfboard.
 - 🎯 2023 Goal: Get a job in back-end development as dev junior or internship.
 <br>
 <p><img src="https://github-readme-stats.vercel.app/api/top-langs?username=marcelomagario&show_icons=true&theme=dark&locale=en&layout=compact" alt="marcelomagario" /></p>